Hidden Figures

 Every child is different — this is guidance, not a rule.

-The film addresses mature themes of racial and gender discrimination, requiring a level of social and emotional maturity to process.
-Complex historical context and nuanced character struggles are central to the narrative.
+The film explores complex themes of racial and gender discrimination, requiring a level of maturity to process.
+Historical context and the nuanced challenges faced by the characters are best understood by pre-teens and older.

 Content Safety Breakdown